CISSP-Study-Resources

 • A security control framework: outlines the org’s approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org’s security solution; many frameworks to choose from, such as:

-• Control Objectives for Information Technology (COBIT) (“moderately referenced” on the exam)
+• COBIT Control Objectives for Information and Related Technology (“moderately referenced” on the exam):

-• COBIT is a documented set of best IT security practices by ISACA
+• COBIT is a documented set of best IT security practices by ISACA; a “security concept infrastructure” used to organize the complex security solutions of companies

 • Six key principles: